aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 *   It is more natural to test the method than the variable.
 *   If the behavior is nontrivial, it's much more natural to write javadoc for the method.

-Note: there is no need to worry about storing lambda expressions in a constant for performance reasons; the Java runtime is fairly smart about making this optimization itself whenever it can.